 I read the plaque on the building where she lived and composed the song.
 It was one of my many discoveries as I traversed the streets of the old part of town.
 What else would I find?

-Dusk was falling, and I was on my way back to our hotel when I chanced upon a second-hand shop.
+I was on my way back to our hotel when I chanced upon a second-hand shop.
 I love visiting second-hand shops when I am traveling.
-It’s a great way to acquire some unique souvenirs.
+It’s a way to acquire some unique souvenirs.
 I peeked in the window of a shop after hours, and I saw something surprising.
 There, beside a photograph to prove its authenticity, was a lovely outfit which had been worn by Sarah Ferguson, former wife of Prince Andrew.
 The formal photograph looked like a christening picture with one of her daughters.
 Fun!
+Other hidden gems include the Lion Walk shopping area just off high street, near the historic Red Lion Inn.

 One other thing I enjoyed about Colchester was the ketchup.
 Maybe all of the ketchup in England has the same delicious, tangy-sweet flavor I tasted in Colchester.
 It was a familiar brand, one which we have in the States, but there was something different about it.
 I almost brought a bottle back home with me in my suitcase.
 What a disaster that might have been.
 Crazy American tourist moment!